ttu/ttu.github.io/_posts/2025-2-11-trunk-based-development-with-continuous-deployments.md

 ## Practices

 Each organization is different and has unique(-ish) challenges.
 Each organization has its own culture, processes, and tools.
 Each organization has developers with different skillsets and levels of pragmatism.

+Each organization has its own way of doing things.
+Some practices have evolved over years to fit the organization's needs, while others are simply just "randomly" chosen practices that have been kept for no good reason.

 * Branching Strategies
   * Git flow